NethServer/ns8-docs/file_server.rst

     credentials.
 Anonymous or guest access is not allowed for security reasons [#anon]_\ .

-Once created, from the three-dots menu, the following actions on the shared folder are available:
+Once created, from the three-dots menu, the following actions are available on the shared folder:

 - ``Edit description``: change the share descriptive text